 A shared appointment contract is available in a mutually agreed upon arrangement with the District where the faculty work a schedule that is different from the usual full-time schedule.
 In such instances, a contract delineating all exceptions to normal terms of employment will be executed by the faculty involved and the President or designee.

+Service.
+All tenured SVC Faculty are expected to engage in Service to the College.
+Faculty will contribute to institutional stability and growth by serving in either: one Option A role, OR two Option B roles, OR three Option C roles, OR a mutually agreed upon combination of these options as described below.
+Determinations on whether a committee, club, or other role is considered to be larger or smaller time commitment will be proposed by the faculty member and subject to the approval of the supervising instructional administrator.
+Beyond the options below, faculty may include other activities (tutoring, Writing Center, Math Center, internship coordination, high school partnerships, etc.) as Service options with approval of the supervising administrator.

+Service Option A example includes:

+Chairing or co-chairing a committee or workgroup with a larger time commitment (such as the Instruction Committee)

+Service Option B examples include:

+Serving on a committee or workgroup with a larger time commitment

+Serving on a Tenure Review Committee

+Chairing or co-chairing a governance committee or workgroup with a smaller time commitment

+Serving as the faculty advisor or co-advisor for a student club with a larger time commitment

+Serving on a screening committee with a likelihood of having greater than 60 applicants

+Serving an additional 20-30 student advisees beyond the standard number of advisees

+Performing larger time commitment community outreach, recruitment, and/or other external work on behalf of SVC

+Serving as a Dual Credit liaison with a larger time commitment (e.g. College in the High School)

+Service Option C examples include:

+Serving on a committee or workgroup with a smaller time commitment

+Serving on an advisory committee (not as department chair)

+Serving as the faculty advisor or co-advisor for a student club with a smaller time commitment

+Serving on a screening committee with a likelihood of having between 30 and 60 applicants

+Performing community outreach, recruitment, and/or other external work on behalf of SVC with a high time commitment

+Serving as a Dual Credit liaison with a smaller time commitment (e.g. Tech Prep)

-Workload Standards: Full-time Instructional Faculty.
+Workload Standards: Tenured and Tenure-Track Instructional Faculty.

-For purposes of this Agreement, instructional faculty shall mean individuals whose primary duties and responsibilities involve classroom or other quarterly class schedules.
-A normal workday for instructional faculty shall be defined as the individual workload assignments made in accordance with the criteria set forth below; provided, that, when classes are not scheduled during the number of days required by this Agreement, instructional faculty shall attend all scheduled activities, perform all departmental duties assigned by Department/Division Chairpersons and approved by the appropriate administrator, and academic advising functions as required by the Vice President of Student Services further, that, if an instructional faculty participates in academic advising functions prior to the date when all faculty are required to report for duty, such employee shall be granted compensatory time for such service by the Vice President for Instruction.
+For purposes of this Agreement, instructional faculty (including annually contracted faculty) shall mean individuals whose primary duties and responsibilities involve classroom teaching on a quarterly class schedule and providing service to the college.

+A normal workday for instructional faculty shall be defined as the individual workload assignments made in accordance with the criteria set forth below; provided, that, when classes are not scheduled during the number of days required by this Agreement, instructional faculty shall attend all scheduled activities, perform all departmental duties assigned by department chairs and approved by the appropriate administrator, and academic advising functions as required by the Vice President of Student Services further, that, if an instructional faculty participates in academic advising functions prior to the date when all faculty are required to report for duty, such employee shall be granted compensatory time for such service by the Vice President for Instruction.

+Contract days and Hours per week.
 Faculty are expected to work an average of thirty-five (35) hours per week.
-Full-time instructional faculty are contracted annually for 172 workdays.
+Tenured and Tenure-Track instructional faculty are contracted annually for 172 workdays.